 - Without this grant, this project would happen over a longer timeframe - Without this grant, this project would happen in a less desirable fashion - Without this grant, this project would have a lower probability of success - Without this grant, this project would not happen - This grant will not change the implementation and success of this project - E. Intended Project Impact (1800 character limit): Outline projected measurable outcomes on workinglands businesses served including: impact on business sales, net income, jobs created or retained, acreage in active use, and/or product output.
 Briefly describe the project's evaluation plan. - Will your project increase gross sales for businesses served?
 If so, how much do you anticipatebusinesses' gross sales to increase (in aggregate dollars)? - Will your project increase product output for businesses served?
 If so, how much, on average (in percent), do you anticipate product output to increase for businesses? - Will this project increase jobs for businesses served?
 If so, how many Full Time Equivalent (FTE)jobs do you anticipate will be created? - Will this project increase working lands acres impacted?
-If so, how many additional acres will be impacted by this project? (includes acres directly used for production, committed for production)
+If so, how many additional acres will be impacted by this project? (includes acres directly used for production, committed for production through other producers and/or under active management by an enterprise)